silvershop/silvershop-shipping/README.md

         'summary': 'CheckoutStep_Summary'
 ```

+ * If included, remove SteppedCheckout::setupSteps() from your _config.php file (SteppedCheckout::setupSteps() creates default checkout page steps no longer needed with the above yaml entries).

  * To add the shipping estimation form to your CartPage template, add the following
  somewhere on your CartPage.ss template: